 Things to See and Do

 With a slew of mouth-watering restaurants, markets, and quick eateries, Flatiron’s residents and visitors are never left wanting for a tasty place to grab a bite.
-After eating, the district offers plenty in the way of places to explore, including fun parks, interesting views, and a thriving nightlife.
+After eating, the district offers plenty in the way of places to explore, including fun parks, impressive views, and a thriving nightlife.

 As far as food goes, the area has a wide selection to choose from: